Panlyg/XXX.exe/README.md

 # XXX.exe
-XXX Is A Virus Like No Escape Is XXX I Made With Much Programming Languages
+XXX Is A Virus Like No Escape Even Though XXX Is Made With Much Programming Languages